 While you are preparing your prospectus, you will work together with your thesis director to establish your thesis committee.
 Thesis committees are comprised of three faculty members (including the thesis director, who shall chair the committee).
 Thesis chairs and committee members are responsible for reading the thesis and providing feedback and comments on your work.
+Working with the chair, the committee will designate clear expectations for each faculty members' involvement.

 Please complete the Appointment of Thesis Committee form and submit it to the Director of Graduate Studies in History by April 1 (to begin Thesis I in the fall semester) or November 1 (to begin Thesis II in the spring semester).